 DiMenna Center, Cary Hall

-Orchard Circle's initial concert was part prayer for electoral sanity, part exploration of our deeply troubled moment.
+Orchard Circle's initial concert was part prayer for electoral sanity, part exploration of a deeply troubled moment.

 A group of players from the Berlin Philharmonic - led by their harp soloist Marie-Pierre Langlamet, and including their Concertmaster, Principal flute, Principal bass and several members of Concertmaster Stabrawa's ensemble - addressed ‘Weimar America', in a program that included a broad mix of American composers, gravitating towards its aesthetic center: Ned Rorem, John Harbison, Fred Lerdahl, John Corigliano, Phillip Glass, Milton Babbitt, Lowell Liebermann, Augusta Read Thomas, Laura Schwendinger, Roger Sessions, Daniel Brewbaker, Virgil Thompson, Eric Moe, Charles Wuorinen, Sebastian Currier, and Nathan Currier.